JudgeBeeb/BeebOPL/README.md

 - [ ] Address continuing minor timing issues.
 DRO timing data is based on milliseconds.
 The YM3812 timer updates every 80 microseconds and therefore cannot measure precisely one millisecond.

-- [ ] Include error messages for ~~card not found~~, buffer fail, unrecognised file type, unsupported file format and unsuported compression.
+- [ ] Include error messages for ~~card not found~~, buffer fail, unrecognised file type, unsupported file format, not OPL2 compatible and unsuported compression.

 - [x] ~~Check for the presence of a BeebOPL card before attempting to play a file.~~